 - Do not confront anyone you suspect of engaging in trafficking.
 Do not display unusual concern or alarm.
 Do not try to rescue any possible victim. – Unless You are law enforcement.
 Do not endanger yourself or others.

-Check back to this page for training opportunities for MCO employees in the future.
+Check back to this page for additional training opportunities for MCO employees in the future.

 Resources for additional information: